markpmlim/SimpleVideoPlayer/Readme.md

 b) The quality of display of the resulting video frames is not good.
 The video should be played with a view resolution 480:320.
 Higher resolutions will result in a grainy display.

 c) Since the generated texture of each video frame has the resolution 1920:960 pixels (equirectangular projection), instead of rendering a sphere, we could create a cubemap texture and render a skybox.
 In order to capture each 1920:960 video frame as a cubemap texture, code must be written to render to a framebuffer object.
-Once the cubemap texture of each video frame is capture, the demo can use it to texture a skybox.
+Once the cubemap texture of each video frame is captured, the demo can use it to texture a skybox.

 d) If the video is played with Apple's **AVGreenScreenPlayer**, the display looks odd.
 Each video frame is displayed as an EquiRectangular image at its original resolution of 1920:960 pixels.